The Life-changing Power of Adventure Therapy ThreePeaks Ascent

 To ensure safety, our field guides are trained to the standards set by the leading professional organization related to each activity.
 Additionally, all of our policies are overseen by the Association of Experiential Education (AEE), which ensures that ThreePeaks Ascent meets the highest standards for teaching adventure activities safely and effectively.

-Therapeutic Benefits of Adventure
+What Are the Benefits of Adventure Therapy?

-Each student comes to ThreePeaks Ascent with their own story and challenges.
+In the unique aspects of adventure therapy within a structured outdoor therapeutic setting, students engage in clinically guided physical challenges, which create a powerful environment for lasting emotional change.
+Each student comes to ThreePeaks Ascent with their own story and mental health issues.
 While treatment plans are unique to each student, adventure is a part of all of them.
+When we include adventure as part of a nature-based treatment plan, we see several benefits:

 • A decrease in symptoms of anxiety and depression